 |Intel I350-T4||For soft router, TBD|

 The rest of hardware are the easy part.
-The mother board provides only 2 RAM sockets and support up to 16 GiB RAM, so two Samsung DDR3 will work perfectly.
+The mother board provides only 2 RAM slots and support up to 16 GiB RAM, so two Samsung DDR3 will work perfectly fine.
 An old Samsung EVO 830 SSD is used as startup disk, and a Fujitsu D2607-A11 (LSI chip, flashed into IT mode) is used as HBA and will be assigned to FreeNAS through VMDP.

 The chassis are layered into hard drive space and motherboard space, and the internal of the it is somehow compact.
 The build of a small form format (though this one is micro ATX) is always hard, but thankfully everything works.